Skip to main content

 7. Ingredients That Work Well with Glycerin

 The first step and fundamental basis of skincare for healthy and comfortable skin is 'sufficient hydration'.
 When skin lacks moisture, it can lead to dryness, flaking, itching, and even issues like loss of elasticity.
 Among the countless cosmetic ingredients, one ingredient has been consistently loved for a long time, boasting powerful moisturizing ability.
 It is 'Glycerin', often seen in the ingredients list of cosmetics.
 Though it seems simple, Glycerin is a fundamental moisturizing ingredient that plays a key role in keeping the skin hydrated, the standard of hydration.
-In this guide, we will cover everything about Glycerin: from the importance of hydration for healthy skin, what Glycerin is, the principle by which it makes skin hydrated, the various benefits it provides to the skin, and how Glycerin is utilized in cosmetics.
-Experience moist and healthy skin with the hydrating power of Glycerin!

 1. The Start of Healthy Skin: The Importance of Sufficient Hydration